Available Summer Programs

 A three-week music-filled retreat in the Blue Ridge Mountains of North Carolina, Cannon Music Camp offers the most comprehensive course of musical instruction in the Southeast, with intensive college preparatory work in performance and music theory.
 Campers participate in daily ensemble rehearsals and music theory classes in an atmosphere that elevates everyone's musicianship.
 Open to serious student musicians who are rising high school freshman to graduating seniors.
-Registration opens December 2, 2019.
+Registration usually opens in December.
 Click here for more information.

 Appalachian State University Martha Guy Summer Institute:

 MGSI is a unique summer opportunity at Appalachian State University.
 Current JUNIORS are eligible to apply, where they will gain an immeasurable amount of business knowledge and experience.
 The program contains two weeks of classroom instruction, an entrepreneurial project, outdoor courses, local activities, and travel.
 The cost is $1,800 plus a meal plan of $350.
 Need based scholarships are available.
-Registration opens December 1, 2019.
+Registration usually opens in December.

 Please visit the MGSI website for more information.